Frequently Asked Questions (FAQs)

 Kong installation and tweaking the

-db_import will be usually faster by orders of magnitude.
+db_import will usually be faster by orders of magnitude.

 - decK cannot export and re-import fields that are hashed in the database.